-Rhabdomyolysis happens when muscle tissue is destroyed and the muscle fibres break down, releasing their contents into the bloodstream.
+Rhabdomyolysis happens when muscle tissue is destroyed and the muscle fibres break down or leak, releasing their contents into the bloodstream.
 This can lead to problems such as kidney failure.
 Rarely, rhabdomyolysis can cause death.
 However, when treated early, the chances of a recovery are high.

 What is rhabdomyolysis?